sinapinto/tfwm/README.md

 * windows changing focus ordering when switching workspaces
 * "XIO: fatal IO error..."

-Any contributions are welcomed.
-Feel free to open a pull request, or open an issue if you find more bugs.
+Any contributions are welcome.
+Feel free to open a pull request, or open an issue if you find other bugs.

 Author
 ------